Mechsoft-Limited/iniswap-document/contact-us/business-partnerships.md

 ### What’s the difference between a Core Farm VS Farm Auction

-A Core Farm is usually offered to projects who have shown excellent trading volumes on iniswap and have met the standards of our internal review process, while any project can participate in a Farm Auction and win a Farm slot.
+A Core Farm is usually offered to projects who have shown excellent trading volumes on Iniswap and have met the standards of our internal review process, while any project can participate in a Farm Auction and win a Farm slot.

 ### What are the qualifying criteria for Community VS Core?